Buying Guides · Last updated 2 June 2026

 When two or more people buy a property in Gibraltar together, ownership is typically structured as either joint tenancy or tenants in common.
 The distinction matters significantly if circumstances change.

 Joint tenancy: Both owners hold the property equally.
 If one owner dies, their share automatically passes to the surviving owner regardless of what their will says.
-This is the default for couples and is simple in structure.
+This is the common choice for couples and is simple in structure.

 Tenants in common: Each owner holds a defined share, which can be equal or unequal.
 When an owner dies, their share passes according to their will rather than automatically to the co-owner.
-This structure is essential if the contributions to the purchase price are different, or if each party wants to pass their share to someone other than the co-owner.
+This structure is the right choice if contributions to the purchase price differ, or if each party wants to pass their share to someone other than the co-owner.

 FeatureJoint TenancyTenants in Common